 Followmont Transport provides solutions, tailor-made for our customers.
 Utilising its unique network and infrastructure to deliver freight as efficiently as possible, saving Clients time and money – a business principle that has proved its worth ever since the company was founded.

 Holden’s relationship with the Leukaemia Foundation began in 2001 when its staff participated in World’s Greatest Shave.
 The partnership progressed in 2002 when Holden began sponsoring a fleet of eight patient transport vehicles.
-Today Holden provide sponsorship for 17 vehicles that provide patients with safe and secure transport to and from their hospital treatment.
+Today Holden provide sponsorship for 20 vehicles that provide people living with blood cancer with safe and secure transport to and from their treatment.

 Holden holds a special place in Australia’s history as the manufacturer of the first all-Australian car.
 Holden supports the Leukaemia Foundation in various ways including providing celebrity drivers to help promote the Foundation’s events and through one-off special events.